TechGrounds-Cloud8/cloud8-se0727/02_Sec_1/Sec-01.md

 * During security auditing and vulnerability scanning, you can use Nmap to attack systems using existing scripts from the Nmap Scripting Engine.
 * Nmap has a graphical user interface called Zenmap.
 It helps you develop visual mappings of a network for better usability and reporting.

+WireShark

+Wireshark is a network packet analyzer.
+A network packet analyzer presents captured packet data in as much detail as possible.
+With Wireshark you can capture, interpret, filter and inspect data packets to effectively troubleshoot issues related to network or security.